 Depends entirely on the book.
-The more the author wants to put into the book, theme and symbolism and messages for the reader, the longer it takes to pla that out and do it properly.
+The more the author wants to put into the story, theme, symbolism, and messages for the reader, the longer it takes to plan that out and to do it properly.
 Same with writing style.
 If you want every single sentence to be gold, it takes longer.
 But if you just want to whip out a quick story for fun, you can do that in a month.

 What is your work schedule like when you’re writing?

 That’s a work in progress.
 Ultimately, an author needs to write just about every day.

 What would you say is your interesting writing quirk?